signalfx/integrations/collectd-openstack/README.md

 - **NEUTRON**:

-  - **Networks**: Shows the total number of networks created in all prjects.
+  - **Networks**: Shows the total number of networks created in all projects.

     [<img src='./img/chart-openstack-neutron-networks.png' width=200px>](./img/chart-openstack-neutron-networks.png)

-  - **Routers**: Shows the total number of routers created in all prjects.
+  - **Routers**: Shows the total number of routers created in all projects.

     [<img src='./img/chart-openstack-neutron-routers.png' width=200px>](./img/chart-openstack-neutron-routers.png)

-  - **Subnets**: Shows the total number of subnets created in all prjects.
+  - **Subnets**: Shows the total number of subnets created in all projects.

     [<img src='./img/chart-openstack-neutron-subnets.png' width=200px>](./img/chart-openstack-neutron-subnets.png)

-  - **Flaoting IPs Available vs Used**: Shows the total number of floating IPs used over available in all prjects.
+  - **Flaoting IPs Available vs Used**: Shows the maximum number of floating IPs available and used in all projects.

     [<img src='./img/chart-openstack-neutron-floating-ips.png' width=200px>](./img/chart-openstack-neutron-floating-ips.png)

-  - **Security Groups Available vs Used**: Shows the total number of security groups used over available in all prjects.
+  - **Security Groups Available vs Used**: Shows the maximum number of security groups available and used in all projects.

     [<img src='./img/chart-openstack-neutron-security-groups.png' width=200px>](./img/chart-openstack-neutron-security-groups.png)

 - **INSTANCE**:

-  - **VCPUs**: Shows the number of allocated virtual CPUs to the instance.
+  - **VCPUs**: Shows the number of virtual CPUs allocated to the instance.

     [<img src='./img/chart-openstack-instance-vcpus.png' width=200px>](./img/chart-openstack-instance-vcpus.png)